naftalib/github_finder_hooks/README.md

-# Getting Started with Create React App
+# The github users search engine refactored using functinal components with hooks.